robblovell/build-your-own-radar/README.md

 ## Demo

-You can see this version of the radar in action at https://radar.move.com.
+You can see this version of the radar in action at https://localhost:8080 if you run the dev server:

+npm install
+npm test
+npm dev

 If you plug in [this data](https://docs.google.com/spreadsheets/d/1q11Dv2vz04UEvaEAAS4c4Cj36NVPUe1rLemNAT7lj4E/edit#gid=2082321659).

 ## How To Use